Geodan/pg2b3dm/README.md

 - Docker support.

 Resulting tilesets are validated against 3D Tiles Validator (https://github.com/CesiumGS/3d-tiles-validator).

-Support for MapBox GL JS is deprecated at the moment.

 To run this tool there must be a PostGIS table available containing triangulated polyhedralsurface geometries.
 Those geometries can be created by FME (using Triangulator transformer - https://www.safe.com/transformers/triangulator/) or custom tesselation tools.